 This section of Hawke’s Bay Trails starts from Ahuriri in Napier, near East Pier Hotel.
 It runs along the coast towards Bayview, to wetlands which were part of the old inner harbour.
 It returns past the airport with an optional loop extension to the base of the Poraiti foothills.
 An alternative start with plenty of parking and a map board, is across the road from the Westshore Beach Inn, on Meeanee Quay.
 Activities to stop and explore on the way include: the Ahuriri fishing precinct, cafés, restaurants, playgrounds, coffee houses and bird hides.
 This section has a rich history – rare migrating birds, historic maritime beacons, Māori history and the lasting effects of 1931’s brutal earthquake.

-The popular trail from Ahuriri to Bay View is concrete, about 7km in length and accessible for all recreational uses including hand bikes, wheelchairs, recumbent's and trikes.
+The popular trail from Ahuriri to Bay View is concrete, about 7km in length and accessible for all recreational uses including hand bikes, wheelchairs, recumbents and trikes.
 It is an easy, flat ride to the end of the concrete.
 After the concrete, the trail is more suitable for standard bikes due to lime sand sections, gates cross a working farm - sheep and cattle may be present.
-This section from Onehunga Rd to the airport will be wet after rain, due to the high water table - avoid for several days after heavy rainfall.
+This section from Onehunga Rd to the airport will be wet after rain, due to the high-water table - avoid for several days after heavy rainfall.

 At Bay View, an intersection means you can stay on Ferguson Road to the end and ride through the campground to Snapper Café OR cross at the railway crossing, and over the main road to head down Onehunga Road.

 This is where the trail leads to wetlands, past the DOC carpark and Whakamaharatanga Walkway.
 This hill in front of you was an island prior to the 1931 earthquake.
 Rorookuri Island was in the original Te Whanganui ā Orotū lagoon and its archaeological features are of much interest.
 This island had two old pā sites and rich in Māori history.
 It is culturally and archaeologically very significant, please respect this.
 Always follow the limesand trails around the base ONLY, where you can imagine it once being below sea level.
-The limesand trail is for walking and cycling only, it buffers a conservation land teeming with bird life and a working farm, its a privilege we need to respect.
+The limesand trail is for walking and cycling only, it buffers a conservation land teeming with bird life and a working farm, it's a privilege we need to respect.
 Stay on the designated limesand trail only, do not ride or walk around the farm.

-If you want to see the the panoramic view of Hawke's Bay from the top of Rorookuri, please lock your bikes at the bottom and walk the designated DOC track up ONLY - DO NOT ride up the hill.
+If you want to see the panoramic view of Hawke's Bay from the top of Rorookuri, please lock your bikes at the bottom and walk the designated DOC track up ONLY - DO NOT ride up the hill.

 Once past the airport, there is an underpass crossing at the expressway/railway bridges where the trail continues to natural wetlands of the upper harbour.
 Stop off at the bird hides - see how many native or different species you spot out of: Royal Spoonbill, White and Grey Heron, Godwits, Ducks, Swans, Oystercatchers, Plovers, Shags, Stilts, Pukekos, Terns and Kingfisher.
 The trail then exits across and beside Prebensen Drive, returning to the bridges, creating a loop and connecting back to Ahuriri.

 The big loop is about 35km OR break it into easy sections for shorter options.
-If you don't have a bike then just hire one from any of the local hire places located in Napier: Bike About Tours NapierFishbikeNapier City Bike Hire or Takaro Trails.
+If you don't have a bike then just hire one from any of the local hire places located in Napier: Bike About Tours Napier, Beach Bikes, Napier City Bike Hire or Takaro Trails.

 Go right to the end of Ferguson Road, through a gap in the fence and through the campground to enjoy a café stop at Snapper Cafe.